Towards Cross-Granularity Few-Shot Learning: Coarse-to-Fine Pseudo-Labeling with Visual-Semantic Meta-Embedding: Introduction

 \section{Introduction}

 As a hallmark of intelligence, humans can easily learn new concepts with scarce samples.
-In stark contrast, recent advances of deep learning models usually demand immense quantities of data with fine-grained annotations to learn robust systems~\cite{krizhevsky2012imagenet,he2016deep}.
-This requirement severely limits their practicality due to \textbf{two issues}: \textbf{(1)} the difficulty of collecting massive training samples and \textbf{(2)} the high cost of exhaustively fine-grained data-labeling.
-To relieve the \textbf{first issue}, meta-learning~\cite{schmidhuber1987evolutionary,thrun1998learning,vinyals2016matching,chen2020new} blazes a trail to acquire transferable knowledge from a variety of analogous few-shot tasks.
-A task (a.k.a. episode) is considered as a single datapoint, which consists of a support set for task-specific learning and a query set for evaluating or updating the acquired model.
-In general, there are three common types of meta-learning methods: (1) metric-based~\cite{chen2020new,snell2017prototypical}: learning components of a differentiable weighted $k$-NN predictor, (2) model-based~\cite{santoro2016meta,mishra2018simple}: building a function to map the query sample and the support set to a probability distribution, (3) optimization-based: designing or learning a novel optimization algorithm~\cite{Ravi2017OptimizationAA,finn2017model,lee2019meta}.
-Although meta-learning systems have shown their capacity for learning in a low-data regime, most of them still rely heavily on fine-grained annotations.
-The \textbf{second issue} remains unsolved.
+In stark contrast, recent advances in deep learning models usually demand immense quantities of data with fine-grained annotations to learn robust systems~\cite{krizhevsky2012imagenet,he2016deep,attention}.
+This requirement severely limits their practicality due to \textbf{two issues}: \textbf{(1) the difficulty of collecting massive training samples} and \textbf{(2) the high cost of exhaustively fine-grained data labeling}.
+To address the first issue, there has been growing interest in few-shot learning~(FSL)~\cite{koch2015siamese,vinyals2016matching,snell2017prototypical,sung2018learning,tian2020rethink,du2021fewshot}, where a model learns from a set of base classes for the adaptability to unseen classes with only a few samples.
+A testing episode consists of a labeled (few-shot) support set for task-specific learning and a query set for evaluating the acquired model.
+Recent years have witnessed the success of meta-learning~(ML)~\cite{schmidhuber1987evolutionary,thrun1998learning,finn2017model,sun2019meta,jamal2019task} on FSL and many downstream problems~\cite{zheng2020learning,li2020meta,fu2020depth,cao2020task}, partially attributed to the episodic training strategy that mimics the low-data regime at training time and acquires transferable knowledge from a variety of analogous episodes.
+As shown in Fig.~\ref{fig:problem}~(a), \textbf{most ML algorithms are fully supervised and thus still rely heavily on fine-grained annotations.} The second issue remains a stumbling block.

-Recently various meta-learning methods that exploit data with limited annotations have come up.
-As shown in Fig.~\ref{fig:motivation}~(a, b), instead of purely learning with labeled data as the fully-supervised meta-learning techniques, semi-supervised meta-learning~\cite{ren2018meta,li2019learning} allows a large pool of unlabeled data to assist the recognition of labeled support sets. \cite{liu2019prototype} proposed a prototype propagation mechanism, leveraging the hierarchical labels (both coarse and fine) of ImageNet~\cite{deng2009imagenet} to acquire a multi-level directed acyclic prototype graph.
-Nevertheless, the above-mentioned methods all treat data with limited annotations as extra information in addition to the fine-labeled data.
-In comparison, purely training with weakly-labeled data, which helps relieve the difficulty and expertise required in data-labeling, has rarely been investigated in meta-learning literature.